ObeyaMember/fluid-sim-erosion/README.md

 ## ℹ️ Overview

-This project was developed in the context of the french Classes Préparatoires' TIPE presentation, with the yearly theme being _Cycles, boucles_ (Cycles, loops).
+This C project was developed in the context of the french Classes Préparatoires' TIPE presentation, with the yearly theme being **Cycles, boucles** (Cycles, loops).

 In its current state, the program can simulate fluids and their effect on ground through erosion.
 There are three different implementations inside the code.
-One on the *CPU*, with no real algorithmic regard for performance (in O(n_particles²)), a second CPU-side implementation, this time featuring *spatial grid partitioning*, and a third one making use of *compute shaders* on the *GPU* (while keeping the partitioning).
+One on the **CPU**, with no real algorithmic regard for performance (in O(n_particles²)), a second CPU-side implementation, this time featuring **spatial grid partitioning**, and a third one making use of **compute shaders** on the **GPU** (while keeping the partitioning).

+All the graphics arerendered using th OpenGL pipeline.

 ## 🚀 In action